What is the Value of a Financial Advisor?

 Making important financial decisions can be complex, especially when planning for retirement, and no two retirements are the same.
 Professional guidance from a financial advisor tailored to your unique financial situation can provide invaluable insights that could help you protect your wealth, reduce your tax liability, and reduce the risk of running out of money in retirement.

-The financial industry sometimes confuses investors by not clearly articulating the various roles and responsibilities of different industry participants and many people don’t have a good understanding of the many benefits of working with a financial advisor.
+The financial industry sometimes confuses investors by not clearly articulating different industry participants’ various roles and responsibilities.
+Many people don’t understand the many benefits of working with a financial advisor.
 If you’re not sure if working with a financial advisor makes sense for you, here are some of the ways a financial advisor can help you with retirement planning and reach your financial goals:

 Personalized Financial Advice for Personal Finance

-Retirement planning today is far more complex than it used to be, with the number of financial products and services available increasing every year.
+Retirement planning today is far more complex than it used to be, with the number of financial products and services available increasing yearly.
 At the same time, large investment companies have increasingly turned toward automation and don’t provide personalized advice for individuals.

 If you work with a financial advisor, you’ll have someone to call to answer your questions, work with investment companies on your behalf (potentially saving you money on fees and commissions or giving you access to products not available directly to retail investors), and provide advice specific to your retirement goals.